MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Attach-additional-stations-to-your-MultiPoint-services-computer.md

 author: evas
 manager: scottman
 ---
-# Attach additional stations to your MultiPoint server
+# Attach additional stations to MultiPoint Services
-In your MultiPoint Services environment, your users use stations to connect to the MultiPoint server  and do their work.
+In your MultiPoint Services environment, your users use stations to connect to MultiPoint Services and do their work.
 The stations are the user endpoints for connecting to the computer running Multipoint Services.

 MultiPoint services supports three types of station:

--   Direct\-video\-connected stations
+-   Direct-video-connected stations

--   USB zero client\-connected stations \(and USB over Ethernet zero client connected stations\)
+-   USB zero client-connected stations (and USB over Ethernet zero client connected stations)

--   RDP\-over\-LAN connected stations
+-   RDP-over-LAN connected stations

 The classifications are based on a station’s hardware and the type of connection that it uses.
 You can mix and match connection types for your stations.
-The only requirement is that the primary station \(which you installed earlier\) must be a direct\-video\-connected station.
-For more information about station setups, see [MultiPoint server Stations](MultiPoint-Server-Stations.md).
+The only requirement is that the primary station (which you installed earlier) must be a direct-video-connected station.
+For more information about station setups, see [MultiPoint Stations](MultiPoint-services-Stations.md).

 For instructions that explain how to set up each type of station, see the following: